nautobot/nautobot-app-design-builder/docs/user/design_lifecycle.md

 The import logic works like this:

-1. If the object that we reference doens't exist, normal design creation logic applies.
+1. If the object that we reference doesn't exist, normal design creation logic applies.

 2. If an object that we want to "create" already exists 2.1.
-If it's not owned by another design deployment, we get "full_control" of it.
+If it's not owned by another design deployment, we get "full_control" of it, and of all the attributes that we define (including the identifiers).
    2.2.
+If it's owned, the process fails with an exception because the intention of "create" is to have ownership.

+3. If an object that we want to "create_or_update" already exists 3.1.
+If it's not owned by another design deployment, we get "full_control" of it, and of all the attributes that we define (including the identifiers).
-If it has already an owner, we don't claim ownership of the object, but we still may claim some attributes.
+   3.2.
+If it has already an owner, we don't claim ownership of the object, but we still may claim the attributes, except the identifiers.

+4. If an object that we want to "update" already exists 3.1.
+There is no claim for full_control ownership.
+   3.2.
+There is claim for the attributes, except the identifiers.

-   2.3 In both cases, the attributes that this design is trying to update are claimed.
+5. In all cases, the attributes that a design is trying to update are claimed.
 These attributes can't be claimed by any other design.
 If so, the import fails pointing to the conflict dependency.

-3. The imported changes (attributes) show the same old and new value because we can't infer which was the previous value (in most cases, it would be `null` but we can't be sure).
+6. The imported changes (attributes) show the same old and new value because we can't infer which was the previous value (in most cases, it would be `null` but we can't be sure).